mshvarts/ctf/umass/README.md

 After figuring out half the soldiers values, i was left with unknown ones that could be either 0000, 1000, 1010, 1100, 1110...
 I knew that the flag almost always contains character _ as well.
 So i wrote a python script to permute the possible choices left for me.
-It outputted 420 results (hehe) and I looked for the one that made the most sense in "english".

 ```python
 from itertools import permutations
 import binascii